concurrentbenchmark/concurrentbenchmark/solutions/HOAS/abella/C2/readme.md

 %% Given that the meta-logic of Abella is intuitionistic, the
 %% specification of bisimulation here corresponds to open bisimulation.

-==> so, needs to be ported to strong barbed
+==> so, needs to be ported to strong barbed, see barbed.thm

 Notes on the challenge (wrt open bisimulation)

 reflexivity: much simpler to prove coinductively (3 cases).
-Inductively would need induction over processes (currently broken)
+Inductively, I cannot

 transitivity literally same proof (ind vs coind)